Hoe kunnen we helpen?

 Note: pictures, photos, graphics and some layout data are not saved or displayed by Revisely in the current version.
 Listings and table of contents with Roman numbers or letters may be converted to regular numbers.
 For optimal copy & paste results, use the local Word or Pages application as a word processor and a modern browser like Edge, Chrome or Safari.
 If you paste the text from Word Online or from Google docs in the browser, you lose your footnotes.
 Copying & pasting from PDF is not recommended, as is the use of Internet Explorer.

-2. Submit your text in a PDF file:
+2. Submit your text as a PDF, Word, PowerPoint or Excel file:

 – A4 standing